 Bouldering with your humanities teacher.
-Attending the opera with your college counselor.
-Cooking with your advisor.
-At St. Andrew's-Sewanee, education goes well beyond the classroom under the guidance of teachers who pride themselves on catalyzing and modeling lifetime learning.
-SAS teachers aspire to inspire students to be well-rounded and thoughtful world citizens.
+Attending a pro soccer game with your advisor.
+Cooking with your college counselor.
+At St. Andrew's-Sewanee, education goes well beyond the classroom under the guidance of teachers who pride themselves on catalyzing and modeling lifelong learning.
+SAS teachers inspire students to be well-rounded and thoughtful world citizens.

 More than 60% of our teachers live on campus and the others might as well.

 - SAS teachers and staff members come out to cheer on teams, attend school concerts and plays, and enjoy meals in the dining hall.

 - All faculty members serve as faculty advisors and many serve as coaches or houseparents.

 - The faculty, staff and students come together to form a community that works together, learns together, plays together, and worships together.